 Mid- to upper-level project management job

-- Healthcare manager job outlook: The BLS projects jobs for health and medical services managers overall are projected to grow by 18% nationally over the 2018-2028 period, adding an additional 71,600 job openings.
+Healthcare manager job outlook: The BLS projects jobs for health and medical services managers overall are projected to grow by 32% nationally over the 2020-2030, far exceeding the national average.

 The largest professional organization dedicated to project management is the Project Management Institute® (PMI).
 PMI’s 2017 report, Project Management Job Growth and Talent Gap 2017–2027 found that demand for project-related workers could grow by as much as 33% globally over the 2017-2027 period.
 Much of that growth will happen in developing economies like China and India, but growth in the U.S. is also projected to be strong.